So what is baby-led weaning?

 Weaning, including baby-led weaning, is often split into three main stages, resulting in four stages:

-- Stage 1: Between 4-6 months, starting to wean with soft solid foods.
+- Stage 1: From 6 months, once baby shows signs of readiness, starting to wean with soft solid foods.

 - Stage 2: Between 6-9 months, introducing different textures and flavors.